tonyg/xcb-shim/README.md

 present; there's a *strong* convention that *listname*`_len` be used to describe the length of a list!

+**Use of implicit `length` in replies.** In some definitions (e.g. `keysyms_per_keycode` in `GetKeyboardMapping` reply, `data` in `GetImage` reply, and many others in various extensions), a list's length expression references a `length` field that is not part of the explicit list of fields in the definition.
+It is a field automatically added to replies by `xcbgen` with flags {`wire`, `auto`}, but not `visible`, so while it's not part of the interface to the structure, it *is* supposed to be present for the internal serialization code.

 ## Licence

 See [COPYING](./COPYING) for licencing information for all the files in this repository with